 The US National Combustion Meeting is the premier combustion science meeting in the US and has been organized biennially since 1999 by the joint US Sections of the Combustion Institute (the Eastern States Section or ESSCI, the Central States Section or CSSCI, and the Western States Section or WSSCI).
 The 2017 10th US National Combustion Meeting is hosted by the University of Maryland at College Park and by the Eastern States Section of the Combustion Institute.

-We expect more than 400 students, scientists and engineers at the meeting, representing the leading edge of combustion research.
+We expect more close to 600 students, scientists and engineers at the meeting, representing the leading edge of combustion research.
 The meeting will begin on Sunday afternoon, April 23, with a Welcome Reception and will end mid-day on Wednesday, April 26.
-We expect that the technical program will include 3 invited plenary lectures, oral presentations of more than 350 papers during 8 parallel sessions, and at least one poster session.
+The technical program will include 3 invited plenary lectures, oral presentations of more than 480 papers during 10 parallel sessions, and one poster session.